-You’ve got to do some legwork, find the groups in your area and visit, maybe more than once, to find one that fits best for you.
+You’ve got to do some legwork, find the groups in your area and visit a few, maybe more than once, to find one that fits best for you.
 Consider your business and your community, maybe listen to our podcast episode Is It Worth It to Join a Formal Networking Group?
-AND we’ve even got a super-cheap audio course Business Networking Jumpstart, too.

 On the surface it just seems so boring.
 But email marketing can also be the easiest, most cost-effective retention and recruitment tool in your business.

-In a nutshell, you get a sign-up box on your website, get email addresses at events and from client intake forms, and then you have a way to reach out with news, offer, last minute appointments, and anything else you want to tell clients and potential clients about.
-Check out How to Get Your First 100 Email Addresses.
+In a nutshell, you get a sign-up box on your website, get email addresses at events and from client intake forms, and then you have a way to reach out with news, offers, last-minute appointments, and anything else you want to tell clients and potential clients about.

 Presence on Social Media